-The paper is thus organized as follows.
+The paper is, thus, organized as follows.
 In the next section, we present the new philosophy behind the I2B grid generation method.
-In order to handle "dirty" geometries, a new definition for geometric entities is defined.
-After that, a particular I2B grid generation approach using adaptive Cartesian grid is presented, followed with demonstration cases with complex geometries.
-Finally conclusions and future work are discussed in the last section to conclude the paper.
+In order to handle 'dirty' geometries, a new definition for geometric entities is presented.
+Based on this definition, a general I2B grid generation approach is then given.
+After that, a particular I2B grid generation approach using adaptive Cartesian grid is presented.
+Implementation issues such as data structures, algorithm efficiency are addressed.
+Next, several demonstration cases with complex 'dirty' geometries are presented.
+Finally, conclusions are included in the last section to conclude the paper.